ltrujello/ltrujello.github.io/docs/category_theory/Persistence Modules/Persistence modules on $\rr$..md

 How can we write a functor going in the opposite direction?
 That is, given a persistence module which acts on $S$,

-\
 <img src="../../../png/category_theory/chapter_11/tikz_code_1_2.png" width="99%" style="display: block; margin-left: auto; margin-right: auto;"/>
-s there a canonical way to extend this to a persistence module which acts on the rest of $\rr$?
+is there a canonical way to extend this to a persistence module which acts on the rest of $\rr$?
-\

 <img src="../../../png/category_theory/chapter_11/tikz_code_1_3.png" width="99%" style="display: block; margin-left: auto; margin-right: auto;"/>

 One way we may extend a persistence module $K: S \to \cc$ in $\cc^S$ to a persistence module in $\cc^{\rr}$ is to define a functor $\overline{K}: \rr \to \cc$ where